systemsvsp/open-online-edu/README.md

 ## Building

-To build Sakai you need Java 1.8.
+To build OOEdu you need Java 1.8.
 Once you have clone a copy of this repository you can build it by running (or `./mvnw install` if you don't have Maven installed):
 ```
 mvn install